On regularity properties and approximations of value functions for stochastic differential games in domains: Introduction

-In this paper we prove that for any constant $K\geq1$, value functions for time homogeneous stochastic differential games in the whole space can be approximated up to a constant over $K$ by the value functions whose second order derivatives are {\em bounded\/} by a constant times $K$ (see Theorem \ref{theorem 6.3.1} and Remark \ref{remark 6.3.1}).
-In terms of the corresponding Isaacs equations the approximation is done in such a way that the equations are modified only for large values of the derivatives of the value functions.
+In terms of the corresponding Isaacs equations the approximation in Theorem~\ref{theorem 6.3.1} is done in such a way that the equations are modified only for large values of the derivatives of the value functions.
 Such approximation of stochastic games can be useful while evaluating the value functions numerically because one can expect that approximations might be more accurate if the approximating function is more regular.

 Two main tools are used.
-One is the stochastic dynamic principle with randomized stopping times and another is based on estimates of the Lipschitz constants of the value functions.
+One is the stochastic dynamic principle with randomized stopping times, and another is based on estimates of the Lipschitz constants of the value functions.

-The dynamic programming principle we use is proved in \cite{Kr_2} and originated in the work by Fleming and Souganidis \cite{FS89} (see also Kovats \cite{Ko09} and \'Swi{\c e}ch \cite{Sw96}).
+The dynamic programming principle we use is proved in \cite{Kr_2} and originated in the work by Fleming and Souganidis \cite{FS89}; see also Kovats \cite{Ko09} and \'Swi{\c e}ch \cite{Sw96}.

 Here we concentrate on proving the Lipschitz continuity of the value functions for time homogeneous stochastic differential games in domains and in the whole space and on proving the above mentioned approximation result, which is a particular case of a conjecture from \cite{Kr12.2}.